OfficeDev/VBA-content/VBA/Word-VBA/articles/xmlmapping-setmapping-method-word.md

 # XMLMapping.SetMapping Method (Word)

 Allows creating or changing the XML mapping on a content control.
-Returns **True** if Microsoft Word maps the content control to a custom XML node in the document?s custom XML data store.
+Returns **True** if Microsoft Word maps the content control to a custom XML node in the document's custom XML data store.

 ## Syntax